 - $695 Annual Fee (see rates & fees)

 Click Here to learn more about the Platinum Card from American Express.

 Own a small business, or are you eligible to open a small business credit card?
 American Express also has a business version of the Platinum Card.
 The Business Platinum Card® from American Express offers many of the same benefits as the personal card, but also has a number of small business-focused benefits.
-The annual fee is $595 each year, though that increases to $695 for applications received on/after Jan.
-13, 2022 (see rates & fees).
+The annual fee is $695 each year (see rates & fees).

 Click Here to learn more about the Business Platinum Card from American Express.